 Bake these delicious cookies when you don't have other plans for the oven, because they'll need three hours at a very low heat to reach just the right white crispness on the outside and a perfect tenderness on the inside.
-Make sure they don't brown.
-You can vary the recipe, adding coarsely chopped dried apricots or prunes instead of chocolate chips.

 - 6 large egg whites